 What you need to know before starting your Drupal RFP

 The Drupal RFP process provides a mechanism for your organization to acquire services and products that it is unable to provide internally.
-This is a very necessary process but has too many pitfalls and case studies of projects gone awry that you need to be careful how you write your RFP’s.
-If the RFP is too vague, the resulting proposals won’t be detailed enough as well.
+This is a very necessary process, but has too many pitfalls and case studies of projects gone awry.
+You need to be careful about how you write your RFP’s.
+If the RFP is too vague, the resulting proposals won’t be detailed enough either.
 If expectations are not set properly, then the results can be downright disappointing.

 Consider the following guidelines when writing your Drupal RFP:

 Confirm problem definition with the stakeholders

 Gather all of the Drupal website stakeholders.
 Ask them what the status of the current site is, if there is one.
 Determine the problems and pain points of the current site.
 This will boil down to finding the key objectives and goals of the new site, and will be a great help in arriving at the proper requirements.
 We do not want the RFP to be a long list of nice-to-have features that would unnecessarily inflate both the timeline and the budget.
 We would rather it address the current problems and provide solutions to future ones.
 This also ensures that requirements will change very little in the long run, preventing the aforementioned inflation of the budget and timeline.